sonofthort/metajson/README.md

 ]
 ~~~

-All template invokations were evaluated and replaced with the result. metajson.eval can also receive a dictionary, allowing a metajson object to refer to some predefined values.
+All template invokations are evaluated and replaced with the result. metajson.eval can also receive a dictionary, allowing a metajson object to refer to some predefined values.
 A dictionary can also contain actual functions, which can be invoked using the template invoke syntax.
 Dictionaries offer a simple way to "extend" metajson.

 ~~~JavaScript
 metajson.eval({